Home

 Fire pits can be either built in or portable.
 Outdoor gas fire pits can run on propane gas or natural gas.
 They can also be the traditional wood burning types.

-This 3D design I did for a client shows a patio fire pit along with a seat wall and some casual chairs.
-The built in stone fire pits are typically wood burning.
-This creates a wonderful rustic ambiance similar to campfires.
-The wood is burned in an area which has walls built around it.
+This 3D design I did for a client shows a portable fire pit along with a seat wall and some casual chairs.

 The portable fire pit is one where you can use wood or gas.
 Either propane gas or natural gas can be used.